Get all the latest Airbnb data for Bergen

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Bergen as of 2026?

-As of the first half of 2026, Bergen doesn't impose a citywide minimum-stay requirement, but maximum nights-per-year caps depend entirely on your property's ownership structure: 90 days for condo-style apartments (eierseksjonssameie) and just 30 days for housing cooperative apartments (borettslag).
+As of early 2026, Bergen does not impose a city-wide minimum-stay requirement, but national law sets maximum nights-per-year caps depending on your building's ownership structure: 90 days for condo-style apartments (eierseksjonssameie) and just 30 days for housing cooperative apartments (borettslag).

 Do I have to live there, or can I Airbnb a secondary home in Bergen right now?